haywirecoder/homebridge-envisalink-ademco/README.md

 > - sensorType :  door | leak | motion | smoke | window
 > - partition : sensor partition number
 > - zoneNumber : panel zone number for sensor
+> - bypassEnabled : a true value allows zones to be bypass when open (faulted).
+This setting works in concert with the bypass control option (below).
+This is optional element and default to false.

+**bypass** *(Optional)*

+> - name: Bypass switch name to display in Homekit
+> - quickbypass :  Must be pre-configure on alarm panel (please refer to your alarm panel programning guide).
+If programmed, "Quick Bypass" allows you to easily bypass all open (faulted) zones without having to configure zone individually and perform operation quicker.

+**keys** *(Optional)*
+> - name: Name of special function key to display in Homekit
+> - panelcode:  Indicates which special function key (e.g. A, B, C and D keys) will be associated with this switch.
+The special keys are located to the left of the numeric keys can be programmed with special function at the alarm panel.

 Example configuration is below.